DFHack/dfhack/docs/Compile.rst

 Think "apt-get for Windows."

-Chocolatey is the recommended way of installing the required dependencies on Windows, as it's less work and installs known-good utilities with the correct setup (especially PATH).
+Chocolatey is the recommended way of installing the required dependencies as it's less work and installs known-good utilities with the correct setup (especially PATH).

 To install Chocolatey and the required dependencies:

 * Go to https://chocolatey.org in a web browser
 * At the top of the page it will give you the install command to copy

-  * Copy the first one, that starts ``@powershell ...``
+  * Copy the first one, which starts ``@powershell ...``
   * It won't be repeated here in case it changes in future Chocolatey releases.

 * Open an elevated (Admin) cmd.exe window